 Currently, Mr. Garcia represents numerous confidential clients in connection with alleged violations of the Foreign Corrupt Practices Act (FCPA); a former senior trader at a major financial institution in connection with the DOJ’s ongoing criminal investigation into alleged manipulation of LIBOR; a former senior director at another major financial institution in connection with a CFTC investigation into alleged manipulation of ISDAFix, the benchmark rate for the swaps market; and a confidential client in connection with an investigation of alleged price fixing in the market for oil futures and other energy derivatives.
 Since joining Weil, Mr. Garcia has also represented General Electric Company and several of its senior officers in connection with securities class action litigation in the Southern District of New York relating to statements made concerning GE’s dividend, access to the commercial paper markets, and exposure to subprime and noninvestment grade debt.
-Mr. Garcia also represents Aeropostale, Inc. in connection with a securities class action, also in the Southern District of New York, alleging misstatements by senior officers of the company concerning earnings.
 Other representative clients include Morgan Stanley, Barclays, AIG, DirecTV, and Optimer Pharmaceuticals, Inc.

 Prior to joining Weil, Mr. Garcia was Chief of the Securities and Commodities Fraud Task Force in the US Attorney’s Office for the Southern District of New York.
 In this role, he led a unit of more than 35 prosecutors, law enforcement agents, and staff in all aspects of securities fraud investigations, trials, appeals, and other litigations, including those The New York Times highlighted as underpinning “the government’s widespread crackdown on insider trading on Wall Street.”
-During his tenure, Mr. Garcia supervised the investigation and prosecution of more than 300 cases, including matters arising out of the 2008 financial crisis and in areas of corporate fraud, insider trading, fraudulent investment schemes, and FCPA.
-In addition, Mr. Garcia personally handled a high profile investigation of an entity responsible for structuring fraudulent tax shelters and helped negotiate a resolution of that matter that resulted in approximately $554 million in forfeiture and penalties.
+During his tenure, Mr. Garcia supervised the investigation and prosecution of more than 300 cases, including matters arising out of the 2008 financial crisis and in areas of corporate fraud, insider trading, fraudulent investment schemes, and the FCPA.
+Notable cases from Mr. Garcia’s time in government include: a high profile investigation of an entity responsible for structuring fraudulent tax shelters, where Mr. Garcia helped negotiate a resolution that resulted in approximately $554 million in forfeiture and penalties; a criminal investigation of Toyota Motor Corp. relating to vehicle defects that in 2014 resulted in a $1.2 billion settlement; and an investigation of insider trading at hedge fund SAC Capital that in 2013 resulted in a guilty plea.
 He also personally conducted ten federal jury trials and successfully litigated numerous appeals.

 Mr. Garcia is a fixture in the academic and legal community.
 He is a regular speaker and writer on securities litigation, enforcement, and white collar topics, including cybersecurity, Social Media communications and related SEC disclosure issues, the Foreign Corrupt Practices Act and anti-corruption enforcement, and insider trading.
 He has been a featured speaker at events coordinated by Bloomberg/Bloomberg BusinessWeek, Practising Law Institute, the New York City Bar Association, the American Bar Association, FINRA, SIFMA, and governmental agencies like the Securities and Exchange Commission and the Department of Justice.
 He also has been featured in Bloomberg, Forbes, and Reuters, among other publications.